StratusGrid/terraform-aws-ecs-fargate-codepipeline/README.md

   - manual approval(s)

 <!-- BEGIN_TF_DOCS -->
-# ecs-fargate-codepipeline
+# ecs-fargate-cluster

-ecs-fargate-codepipeline creates an end to end fargate cluster with a single task (but can be multiple containers in the task), a CodeDeploy application deployment configuration, a CodePipeline to wrap around it, and all relevant iam roles etc.
+ecs-fargate-cluster creates a fargate cluster and as many services as needed with sizing, codedeploy, and scaling configurations.
+This module is meant to be used with a codepipeline module to allow for container images to be passed immutably from environment to environment within a contiguous pipeline without ever being duplicated etc. to other ECR repos.

 ### NOTE: